codeforsanjose/disaster-response-sj/README.md

 * Create unit tests for functionality
 * Explore partnerships with other organizations
 * Evaluate product fit to disaster management personnel needs
-* Talk to disaster responders for use cases

 More Resources:
 * [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/)